h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 >> RADIUS over the Datagram Transport Layer Security protocol  {{RFC7360}}

-* RADIUSv11
+* RADIUS/1.1

->> The ALPN protocol extension defined in this document, which stands for "RADIUS version 1.1".
-We use RADIUSv11 to refer interchangeably to TLS and DTLS transport.
+>> The transport profile defined in this document, which stands for "RADIUS version 1.1".
+We use RADIUS/1.1 to refer interchangeably to TLS and DTLS transport.

 * TLS

 >> the Transport Layer Security protocol.
 Generally when we refer to TLS in this document, we are referring interchangeably to TLS or DTLS transport.

-# The RADIUSv11 Transport profile for RADIUS
+# The RADIUS/1.1 Transport profile for RADIUS

 We define an ALPN extension for TLS-based RADIUS transports.
 In addition to defining the extension, we also discuss how the encoding of some attributes are changed when this extension is used.
-Any field or attribute not mentioned here is unchanged from normal RADIUS.
+Any field or attribute not mentioned here is unchanged from RADIUS as defined in previous specifications.

 # Defining and configuring ALPN